tgulur/EEP595Au25-Lab4/dns-local/Labsetup-arm/volumes/README.md

 This README provides step-by-step instructions and commands to run each DNS spoofing task.

+It was created using GenAI based on the commands I had run

 ## Prerequisites

 - Docker and docker-compose installed